 - (a) The handling officer shall: - 1.
 Make an oral report as soon as possible to the local department of social services by telephone or direct communication. - 2.
-Make a written report no later than 48 hours after having reason to believe that a child has been subjected to abuse, and forward a copy to the Harford County Child Advocacy Center (CAC). - (b) The notification, insofar as is reasonably possible, shall include:
+Make a written report no later than 48 hours after having reason to believe that a child has been subjected to abuse, and forward a copy to the local department of social services and State's Attorney. - (b) The notification, insofar as is reasonably possible, shall include:

 - 1. The name, age and home address of the child. - 2.
-The names and ages of other children in the home. - 3.
+The names and ages of other children in the home or in the care of the person alleged to be responsible for the abuse or neglect. - 3.
 The name and home address of the child's parent or other person who is responsible for the child's care. - 4.
 The whereabouts of the child. - 5.
-The nature and extent of the abuse or neglect of the child, including any evidence or information concerning possible previous instances of abuse or neglect. - 6.
-Any other information that would help to determine: - (a) The cause of the suspected abuse or neglect. - (b) The identity of any individual responsible for the abuse or neglect. - 7.
-In the case of suspected child abuse or neglect involving mental harm:: - (a) A description of the substantial impairment of the child's mental condition or psychological ability to function that is observed and identified. - (b) An explanation of why it is believed the mental harm is attributable to maltreatment or failure to provide proper care and attention.
+The nature and extent of the abuse or neglect of the child, including any evidence or information concerning possible previous instances of abuse or neglect of the child or by the person alleged to be responsible for the abuse or neglect. - 6.
+Any other information that would help to determine: - (a) The cause of the suspected abuse or neglect. - (b) The identity of any person responsible for the abuse or neglect. - (c) The safety of the child and risk of future abuse or neglect. - 7.
+In the case of suspected child abuse or neglect involving a mental injury: - (a) A description of the substantial impairment of the child's mental or psychological ability to function. - (b) An explanation of why it is believed the mental injury is attributable to maltreatment or failure to provide proper care and attention. - (c) Observations or knowledge about the intent or recklessness of the person alleged to be responsible for causing a mental injury. - (c) For suspected abuse of a child living out of state and occurring out of state, notification shall be made to any local department of social services in accordance with the requirements of Md.
+Code FL § 5-705.1.